Partially Observable Szilard Engines: Information Engines

 We may allow {\em generalized} information engines to run the two distinct processes of (a) forming the memory, and (b) extracting work, at two different temperatures, $T$ and $T'$, respectively \cite{CB}.
 This enables a combined treatment of heat engines and information engines.

-Standard information engines are a subset of the larger class of generalized, partially observable information engines.
-Specifically, standard information engines have $T'=T$, and the relevant variables are either contained in the set of observables, or fully reconstructable from it without uncertainty.
+{\em Standard} information, upon which the literature has largely focused, are fully observable, and are run isothermally.
+They have $T'=T$, and the relevant variables are either contained in the set of observables, or fully reconstructable from it without uncertainty.
+Standard information engines are thus a subset of the larger class of generalized, partially observable information engines, introduced in \cite{CB}.

-The study of generalized, partially observable information engines enables the derivation of a constructive data compression algorithm from optimizing energy efficiency.
-Maximizing the upper bound on the engine's net average work output, or, equivalently, minimizing the lower bound on dissipation, over all possible data representations yields a method for predictive inference \cite{CB}, known in lossy compression and machine learning as the {\em Information Bottleneck} \cite{IB} method.
+The study of generalized, partially observable information engines enables the derivation of a constructive data compression algorithm from optimizing energy efficiency: maximizing the upper bound on the engine's net average work output, or, equivalently, minimizing the lower bound on dissipation, over all possible data representations yields a method for predictive inference \cite{CB}, known in lossy compression and machine learning as the {\em Information Bottleneck} \cite{IB} method.
 The Information Bottleneck approach has been generalized to dynamical and interactive learning \cite{Still-IAL09}, as well as to quantum information processing \cite{grimsmo2013quantum}.
 The generalized Information Bottleneck framework contains interesting classes of models as special cases \cite{Still-IBPI-2014, StillCruEl10}, some of which might explain some important aspects of neural processing and machine learning \cite{wiskott2003slow, creutzig2009past, tishby2015deep, shwartz2017opening}.

 \LS's ideas paved the way for a physics based understanding of information.
 The core insight is that information is proportional to energy flows.
 It is thus logical that the efficiency of information {\em processing} can be measured in thermodynamic terms.
-The derivation of {\cob minimally dissipative} observers, provided in \cite{CB}, {\cob opens the door to} a physics-based understanding of the foundations of signal processing and learning, {\cob for which the physical characteristics of minimally dissipative observers need to be understood (Secs. \ref{optimalObservers}--\ref{eta})}.
-Keeping in mind this bigger picture, we now review some aspects of the \LS\ engine, before introducing {\cob our canonical example in Secs. \ref{partial} and \ref{tiltedBox}.
-To build intuition, we then perform a naive parametric optimization of deterministic memories in Sec. \ref{WE-mems}, before considering probabilistic memories. }
+The derivation of minimally dissipative observers, provided in \cite{CB}, opens the door to a physics-based understanding of the foundations of signal processing and learning, for which the physical characteristics of minimally dissipative observers need to be understood.
+We analyse this in sections \ref{optimalObservers}--\ref{eta}.
+Keeping in mind this bigger picture, we now review some aspects of the \LS\ engine, before introducing our canonical example in sections \ref{partial} and \ref{tiltedBox}.
+To build intuition, we then perform a naive parametric optimization of deterministic memories in section \ref{WE-mems}, before considering probabilistic memories.